 Exercise 12: Visualizing the Relationship between Features and Response

 In this exercise, you will further your knowledge of plotting functions from Matplotlib that you used earlier in this book.
 You'll learn how to customize graphics to better answer specific questions with the data.
 As you pursue these analyses, you will create insightful visualizations of how the PAY_1 and LIMIT_BAL features relate to the response variable, that may possibly provide support for the hypotheses you formed about these features.
-This will be done by becoming more familiar with the Matplotlib API.
+This will be done by becoming more familiar with the Matplotlib API (Application Programming Interface).
 Perform the following steps to complete the exercise:

 Note